MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/monitor-alerts.md

 ---
-title: Monitor alerts raised in Cloud App Security
+title: Monitor alerts raised in Defender for Cloud Apps
 description: This article provides a list and description of all alerts. ms.date: 02/14/2021 ms.topic: how-to
 ---
-# Monitor alerts in Cloud App Security
+# Monitor alerts in Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]